The Best Way To Remove Stains From Your Car Seats And Other Interior Detailing Tips!

 Preventing Wear and Tear on the Leather Surface

-The hydrophobicity of the coloured leathers should be increased and improved by applying a waterproof coating.
+The hydrophobicity of the coloured leather should be increased and improved by applying a waterproof coating.
 Using ceramic coatings on flexible materials, such as leather, to boost their hydrophobicity and oleophobicity and shield them from stains and watermarks is now possible thanks to products like Motor Headz Quick Polish.
 Semi-aniline leathers and coloured leathers can both be treated with Quick Polish.
 With enhanced flexibility, Motor Headz Quick Polish offers ceramic protection and strength.

 Tips For Cleaning The Interior!